Is Ruby on Rails dead? Not even close. Here is why it is still an excellent choice for your web development project.

 In addition, it follows the principle of convention over configuration.
 As a result, the amount of code and configuration needed to create a web application is reduced.

 However, this is not a stagnant or obsolete framework.
 It is constantly updated and improved by its core team and contributors.
-The latest version—7.0.6—was released in June 2023.
-It introduced many new features and enhancements, including:
+The Rails latest version—8.0.1—was released in December 2024.
+Rails 8 lets you handle new features like job queues, caching, and pub/sub messaging with SQLite, thanks to 3 new database-backed adapters:

 This web framework also follows the principle of omakase.
 This means it provides a curated stack of best-of-breed technologies and libraries that work well together and are kept up to date.